pynanto/pynanto/README.md

 ## 5) Provide Python helpers to deal with html/dom/javascript
 Widget(s) and HTML stubs

+# Pynanto lifecycle

+- Configure a web server to serve
+  - client_bundle.zip, this contains the Python sources we want to send to the client
+  - index.html, optional you can inject your html
+  - pynanto_starter.js
+  - rpc handlers
+-

 # Impedance breaker projects
 These are other projects that allow the developer to use the same language also in the browser.
 We can think of the following: